ghqor25/aws-cdk-tester/README.md

 # AWS CDK TESTER (CDK CUSTOM CONSTRUCT)
 It's Custom Construct using StepFunctions to test things.

-Tester do one test with multiple `testCase`s in parallel.
+Tester do a single test with multiple `testCase`s in parallel.

 Each `testCase` execute  multiple `step`s(1 step = 1 lambda function) in sequential.